verana-labs/verre/README.md

 - `did` (**string**, required): The Decentralized Identifier (DID) to resolve.

-- `options` (**ResolverConfig**, optional): Configuration options for the resolver.
+- `options` (**ResolverConfig**): Configuration options for the resolver.
   - `trustRegistryUrl` (**string**, optional): The URL of the trust registry used to validate the DID and its services.
   - `didResolver` (**Resolver**, optional): A custom [universal resolver](https://github.com/decentralized-identity/did-resolver) instance.
 Useful when integrating with specific resolution strategies, such as those from Credo-TS.
-  - `agentContext` (**AgentContext**, optional): holds the global operational context of the agent, including its current runtime state, registered services, modules, dids, wallets, storage, and configuration from Credo-TS
+  - `agentContext` (**AgentContext**, mandatory): holds the global operational context of the agent, including its current runtime state, registered services, modules, dids, wallets, storage, and configuration from Credo-TS
 > **Note:** This function internally uses additional fields (like `attrs`) for recursion and processing, which are not part of the public configuration interface.

 ## Return Value